Nursing Education MSN Degree – Online

 students to develop curriculum plans and propose related teaching and evaluation strategies.

-Evaluation in Nursing Education – Assess theories and strategies of measurement and evaluation as they apply to nursing education.
-Combines theories of measurement and evaluation with outcomes-based approaches to promote safe effective professional nursing practice.
-Experiential exercises in the development, use and critique of measurement and evaluation methods to classroom and clinical learning situations.
+Evaluation in Nursing Education – Assessment of theories and strategies of measurement and evaluation as they apply to nursing education.
+Combines theories of measurement and evaluation with outcomes based approaches to promote safe effective professional nursing practice.
+Experiential exercises in the development, use, and critique of measurement and evaluation methods to classroom and clinical learning situations as well as to nursing education program evaluation.

-Nurse Educator Role Strategies and Practicum – Explore the nurse educator role in structuring teaching strategies that assure effective undergraduate student outcomes in regard to individual and group learning, safe clinical practice and a commitment to lifelong learning.
-Nurse educator practicum placements are arranged within pre-licensure nursing education programs.
+Nurse Educator Role Strategies and Practicum – This course is an exploration of the nurse educator role in structuring teaching strategies that assure effective individual and group learning, safe clinical practice, and a commitment to lifelong learning.
+Practicum hours may focus on pre-licensure nursing education in an academic setting and/or staff development in an acute care setting.

 Find Out More: